 By Carmelo "Mel" Russo

-Besides a good spectrum of commonly known fish, Seneca Lake has its own subspecies of whitefish known as the "Seneca Lake Cisco."
-This is the technical equivalent of a distinctive "race" of the Great Lakes Cisco living in Seneca Lake.
-This is the result of many thousands of years of isolation from the main, continuous population of the whitefish in the Great Lakes.
+Besides a good spectrum of commonly known fish – bass, pike, perch, and sunnies, Seneca Lake has its own special variety or subspecies of whitefish called the Seneca Lake Cisco.
+This is the result of many thousands of years of isolation from the main, continuous population of ciscoes in Lakes Ontario and Erie.

 The Senecayuga Chronicles:

 - A Tale of the Origin of the Fish Species of Cayuga and Seneca Lakes

 - The Cayuga-Seneca Canal